Kiran7007/Interview-Preparation/docs/java.md

 # Java Language and OOP

+> Oracle's classic Java tutorial targets JDK 8.
+Use current Java API documentation for newer language and library features, and verify Android toolchain support before using them.

 ## Advantages of Java over Kotlin

 Although Kotlin is the recommended language today, Java still has advantages: